 - CAD Modelling

-- New Conference Papers – International Conference on Geometry and Graphics - In August I will be presenting at the 18th International Conference on Geometry and Graphics (ICGG), held in Milan, Italy.
-The peer-reviewed papers which have been accepted are: From Orthographic Drawings to Editable Models of Simple Solids using "Reconstruction-Recomposition" coupled with Feature Recognition: explores reconstruction of parametric models using Fusion… Read More
+In August I will be presenting at the 18th International Conference on Geometry and Graphics (ICGG), held in Milan, Italy.
+The peer-reviewed papers which have been accepted are: From Orthographic Drawings to Editable Models of Simple Solids using “Reconstruction-Recomposition” coupled with Feature Recognition: explores reconstruction of parametric models using Fusion 360 as modelling software to […]